 We are excited to be offering professional foot care services in our clinical consulting room.
-Paul Kurucz is a Certified Podologist (foot care specialist) who sees patients in our pharmacy every two weeks.
+Paul Kurucz is a Certified Podologist (foot care specialist) who sees patients in our pharmacy every four weeks.
 Paul's training and expertise includes all areas of foot care, including corns and calluses, fungal and ingrown toenails, plantar fasciitis, Morton's neuroma, diabetic foot ulcers, and much more.
 Please refer to his website for detailed information.

 Appointments should be booked with him directly, by phone at 250-871-2279 or by email.